Signed in as:

 He published his first book, "Dopebusters: Farrakhan Fanatics Or Saviours?
 The True Story of the D.C.
 Crack Cocaine Crisis and Successful Muslim Anti-Drug Patrols," in 2018.

 Muhammad grew up in Baltimore, Md., and graduated from Morgan State University, earning a BA in English.
-He lives in Chicago and can be reached via email at nabaa@straightwords.com.
-Find him on Facebook and follow @RMfinalcall on Twitter and Instagram.
+A proud father of six, he lives in Chicago and can be reached via email at nabaa@straightwords.com, or straightwords4@gmail.com.

 Naba'a Richard Muhammad, editor-in-chief of The Final Call, is available for speaking engagements and media appearances.